Don Psylocke and Black Widow together! Confirm new project of Scarlett Johansson - Code List

-The avenger most skilled will join forces with the powerful mutant with an evil that threatens the world as never other had done: the Covid-19, reason by which it has been announced that the actresses that embody these superheroínas Marvel, Olivia Munn and Scarlett Johansson act in a ‘CMT Celebrates Our Heroes’.
+The avenger most skilled will join forces with the powerful mutant with an evil that threatens the world as never other had done: the Covid-19, reason by which it has been announced that the actresses that embody these superheroínas Marvel, Olivia Munn and Scarlett Johansson will be in ‘CMT Celebrates Our Heroes’.

 In recent months, the world’s human population has had to stay in quarantine, due to the pandemic of the coronavirus that has infected more than 5 million people and have died around 358 thousand.
 While this number is alarming, it has not gone up, thanks to the union of many people of different areas such as medical, business, and the army who have been supporting you in this situation.